 2. Record the meeting using third-party apps

-So, when you want to record a Zoom meeting without relying on the host's authorization, third-party software tools like Fireflies.ai come in handy.
+When you want to record, transcribe and summarize Zoom meeting accurately third-party software tools like Fireflies.ai come in handy.

 Best Zoom companion: Fireflies